HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_tsolution.rst

 3）Users send coins to the address;

-4）The Custody system monitors and accounts the transaction of coins in the blockchain address on behalf of the clients, and notifies the client actively or automatically obtaining it within the system.
+4）The Custody system monitors and accounts for the transaction of coins in the blockchain address on behalf of the clients, and notifies the client actively or automatically obtaining it within the system.

 5）After the system confirms the validity of the information for coin deposit, the coins will be credited into the user’s account;